What Products do I need to Order?

 Rubbing Compound Questions

-Our paints require rubbing compound to make them shine.
+Our clearcoat requires rubbing compound to make them shine.
 Here are the most common questions we get regarding rubbing compound:

-Question: Is your rubbing compound compatible with my paint?
+Question: Is your rubbing compound compatible with my clearcoat and paint?

-Answer: Yes, our rubbing compound can be used with all paints as long as the paint is dry.
+Answer: Yes, our rubbing compound can be used with all clearcoats and paints as long as the finish is dry.
 If you have any doubts, test a small inconspicuous area on your vehicle.

 Question: Will your rubbing compound leave swirl marks?